-Meets monthly on the second Monday, September to May,
+Usually Meets monthly on the second Monday, October to May,

 The LWVBAE Natural Resources, Environmental Concerns Speakers Series offers talks on environmental and related topics.
 We invite experts on important issues to speak and answer questions.

 Upcoming Talks for Fall 2017